Ugo Mazzucchelli: In the mountains

 Some sources, in describing Mazzucchelli approach to fund raising, highlight the extensive use made of kidnapping members of Carrara's wealthiest families, who were made to pay out appropriately vast sums of money in order to pay for the needs of the local resistance.
-Others refer simply to the series of "negotiations" conducted by Mazzucchelli in the marble-walled offices of bank directors and other heads of the industrial and commercial businesses.
+Others refer simply to the series of "negotiations" conducted by Mazzucchelli in the marble-walled offices of bank directors and other heads of industrial and commercial businesses.
 Small groups, made up of members of the city's haute-bourgeoisie, were escorted into the mountains, to areas controlled by the partisans, where they found themselves invited to subscribe money for the resistance effort.
 Reassuringly, some of the money was donated directly to local hospitals - where wounded local partisans were among the patients.
-But much of the money was used to fund local partisan activities and some was used for supplies to be sent north beyond the Apennines, to Parma, where German military control was less precarious and the military needs of partisan fighters were becoming more urgent than in Tuscany.
+But much of the money was used to fund local partisan activities, and some was used for supplies to be sent north beyond the Apennines, to Parma, where German military control was less precarious, and the military needs of partisan fighters were becoming more urgent than in Tuscany.
 Affluent Carrara citizens who displayed reluctance over donating large amounts of money to the resistance partisans were enabled to stay behind and share the mountain living conditions of the brigadists.
 Although much of what is known the Italian and wartime partisan movements remains undocumented or dependent on anecdotal reports, reflecting the necessary secrecy surrounding their actions, there was nothing secretive about Mazzucchelli's insistence on proper book-keeping when it came to the monies received from members of Carrara's haute-bourgeoisie.
 A written receipt was issued for each "donation" received, and a complete report of the amounts was submitted to the "National Liberation Committee" ("Comitato di Liberazione Nazionale" / CLN), the national oversight apparatus for the various Italian resistance movements which, following the liberation of Rome in June 1944, became the closest thing to a government that those parts of Italy already liberated from fascism had.
 From those accounting records it is known that in a fund raising campaign that ran between September 1944 and November 1944, Ugo Mazzucchelli and his Carrara region partisan comrades collected a remarkable 5 Million lire (or slightly more: sources differ) from the wealthy citizens of Carrara and the surrounding region.
 (Note: Five million Italian lire would have been worth approximately USD 263,000 in 1944, roughly equivalent to USD 3,870,000 in 2021.
-Major differences in spending patterns mean than such international and historical extrapolations can never be seen as anything more than distractingly rough approximations, however.)
+Major differences in spending patterns mean that such international and historical extrapolations can never be seen as anything more than distractingly rough approximations, however.)